jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 _Note: You must start the server using the HA profile or the singleton service will not start correctly._

-Start the the two JBoss EAP servers with the HA profile, passing a unique node ID by typing the following commands.
+Start the the two JBoss EAP servers with the HA profile by typing the following commands.
 You must pass a socket binding port offset on the command to start the second server.

 If you are using Linux: